Serendeep/AppFlowy-Docs/appflowy/install-appflowy/installation-methods/mac-windows-linux-packages/installing-on-linux/README.md

 ### Optional steps to add AppFlowy to your system menu

-{% hint style="danger" %}
-The current documentation may be out of sync with the development.
-{% endhint %}

 Adding an application to Linux's system menu requires some extra steps.
 In the steps below we assume that you have extracted the archive file contents into the `/opt/` directory and that your present working directory is `/opt/AppFlowy`.

 #### Add a Linux desktop file to your system